Content tagged with "politics"

 The British had been involved India since the 1600s, when the East India Company set up trading operations there to import silk, cotton, and spices.
 The company slowly took control of large parts of the country through economic means, until they exerted de facto control of India in the mid-1700s.
 In…

-A poster for the Bund rally at Madison Square Garden, arguably the height of its popularity.
 This is both a common and a proper noun.
 Commonly, it’s literally German for “bunch,” but also extends to be “union” or “group.”
-As a proper noun, it’s refer to several different historical groups, both for…
+As a proper noun, it’s refer to several different historical groups, both for and against the Nazis.
+The most prominent of which was The German American Bund which was a…

 He was the second Secretary-General of the United Nations, and is considered one of the greatest diplomats in world history.
 He served from 1953 to his death in 1961.
 He was killed in a plane crash in Congo.
 There are conflicting reports of the cause, and it was still being investigated into the…